Daniel-Norman/alz/learning/README.md

+_TODO: more detailed instructions about how to run both_

 Performs machine learning on the data provided by the LBP feature extraction program.
 This script learns to predict a patient's cognitive impairment (CI).